jcordes73/ose-installation-automation/README.md

 If you want to have an additional disk attached, please add ```--attach-disk=<path-to-qcow2-image>``` This additional disk could then be used to host a local repository (see later sections in this document).

+To speed-up VM creation you can specify ```--enable-data-plane=yes```.
+This enables data-plane usage for virtio.
+Please note that this feature is still experimental in libvirt.

 ### Minion
 For a minion-node add a node-type, i.e.
 ```